wwwehr/usb-rubber-ducky/README.md

 ### Volumes

-Please mount the following volumes inside your SABnzbd container:
+Please mount the following volumes inside your container:
 * `/workspace`: Holds all the ducky script files that you will specify with the `-i` argument

 ## See also